giserh/docker-mapproxy/README.md

 ## TO DO LIST

+2020-Aug-29

+I have a docker-compose set up running that works for 24-48 hours and then suddenly, it stops resolving couchdb so the data connection fails and it's dead.
+Rather than wrestle with it I have switched to SQLite.
+I have implemented a healthcheck too.

 As of 2020-Aug-19

 I am stuck at couchdb 2.3.x because user/pass keeps mapproxy out in 3.x FIGURE OUT AUTH, mapproxy has to send credentials to couchdb, or stop using couch I suppose. :-(

-I have stopped work on a Windows Server version because it was just easier to get a Debian container running.
+I stopped working on a Windows Server version because it was just easier to get a Debian container running.
 We have the best IT staff in the world here in Clatsop County.